aboks/php-src-devtools/README.md

 * Using tools that PHP developers might be already using (Symfony Console and Docker) provides a familiar experience.
 * The console application abstracts some of the necessary build steps away, and makes the possible actions discoverable.

+For more information about contributing to PHP, see the slides for my "[Getting started with PHP core development](https://speakerdeck.com/aboks/getting-started-with-php-core-development-phpce-2017)" conference talk.

 Prerequisites
 -------------
 Ensure that [Docker](https://www.docker.com/get-docker) is installed and running on your system.